 Day 7 Cefalù

 The popular seaside town of Cefalù is set on a rocky headland and boasts lovely sandy beaches.
 We will visit this pretty fishing port today.
-It is dominated by one of Sicily’s finest Norman cathedrals, which houses some of the island’s earliest and best preserved Byzantine mosaics.
+It is dominated by one of Sicily's finest Norman cathedrals, which houses some of the island's earliest and best-preserved Byzantine mosaics.
 This evening, gather with your travelling companions for a farewell get-together.

 Pools are typically open from May-October, at the discretion of the hotel.